-Conductor Robert Tweten joins the New England Conservatory opera faculty as Music Director in Fall 2017.
+Conductor Robert Tweten joined the New England Conservatory opera faculty as Music Director in Fall 2017 and has conducted NEC Opera productions of Later the Same Evening , Le nozze di Figaro and Postcard from Morocco.

-Robert has enjoyed a long relationship with Utah Opera, where he conducted Carmen this season, his tenth opera with the company since 2005.
-He also recently led Die Zauberflöte for Calgary Opera, which was his sixth production there.
-He has conducted extensively in his native Canada, with productions including: Tosca and Il Barbiere di Siviglia for Vancouver Opera, Lucia di Lammermoor, Rigoletto, Madama Butterfly and Fidelio for Edmonton Opera, Don Giovanni for Opera Ontario, The Gondoliers for UBC Opera, and L’isola disabitata with the Canadian Opera Company.
+Robert has enjoyed a long relationship with Utah Opera where he conducted Silent Night last season, his thirteenth opera with the company since 2005.
+Other recent operatic performances include Rigoletto for Calgary Opera, his seventh production there, as well as a debut with Opera San Antonio in Gounod’s Faust.
+Tweten has conducted extensively in his native Canada, with productions including: Tosca and Il Barbiere di Siviglia for Vancouver Opera, Lucia di Lammermoor, Rigoletto, Madama Butterfly and Fidelio for Edmonton Opera, Don Giovanni for Opera Ontario, The Gondoliers for UBC Opera, and L’isola disabitata with the Canadian Opera Company.

-Recent debuts include Dayton Opera’s Madama Butterfly, Tulsa Opera’s Carmen, and La Cenerentola with El Paso Opera, and other opera companies he has conducted for include Sarasota Opera, Austin Lyric Opera, Opera Birmingham, Opera Southwest, and Madison Opera.
+Recent debuts include Kentucky Opera’s Il Barbiere di Siviglia, Dayton Opera’s Madama Butterfly, Tulsa Opera’s Carmen, and La Cenerentola with El Paso Opera, and other opera companies he has conducted for include Sarasota Opera, Austin Lyric Opera, Opera Birmingham, Opera Southwest and Madison Opera.

-After conducting the New Mexico Philharmonic's season-opening concert in 2011, he returned to lead two programs in 2013, including playing and conducting Mozart's K.488 piano concerto.
-As a guest conductor with the Santa Fe Symphony, he has led the ensemble in orchestral concerts as well as Handel’s Messiah and Mozart’s Requiem, and joins them again in the spring of 2017 to conduct an orchestral program of Schumann, Haydn, and Chabrier.
+After conducting the New Mexico Philharmonic's season-opening concert in 2011, Tweten has returned to lead two programs, including playing and conducting Mozart's K.488 piano concerto.
+Other orchestral collaborations include classical crossover concerts with the San Diego and Fresno Symphonies, as well as many appearances with the Santa Fe Symphony in orchestral concerts, as well as Handel’s Messiah and Mozart’s Requiem.

-The 2017 season will mark Robert’s 27th season with The Santa Fe Opera, where he serves as Head of Music Staff.
-During his tenure with SFO he has conducted performances of Don Giovanni, Le nozze di Figaro, Katya Kabanova, The Pirates of Penzance, and Ermione, as well as their 50th Anniversary Concert, and will be on the podium this summer for the world premiere opera The (R)evolution of Steve Jobs.
+The 2020 season marked Robert’s 30th season with The Santa Fe Opera where he serves as Head of Music Staff.
+During his tenure with SFO he has conducted Don Giovanni, Le nozze di Figaro, Katya Kabanova, The Pirates of Penzance, Ermione, as well as the 50th Anniversary Concert and performances of the Grammy Award winning, The (R)evolution of Steve Jobs.

 A.V.C.M.
 Associate of the Victoria Conservatory of Music (Performance)